compusciencing/compusciencing.github.io/_posts/2020-05-04-report-cs-teaching-methods.md

 - Working with a computer science instructor, design as many activities as feasible in line with a course syllabus.
 The preference is for a computer science course with multiple lab sections to have a control group for the experiment.

-- Each activity should cover a specific course objective such as **Understanding Sorting Algorithms** or **Understanding Error Detection**.
+- Each activity should cover a specific course objective, such as **Understanding Sorting Algorithms** or **Understanding Error Detection**.

 - In a multiple lab sections, one section should recieve a traditional lecture and programming exercise for a given topic.
 The other section(s) should perform an activity in addition to the lecture and programming exercise.